stellar/slingshot/slidechain/Pegging.md

 When it finds one,
 it parses the information in the JSON string and verifies that the TxVM asset ID of the value being retired corresponds to the given Stellar asset code.
 It then builds a Stellar transaction whose “Source” is the temp account and that does the following:
-- Pays N units of the given Stellar asset from the custodian’s account to the destination account;
+- Pays N units of the given Stellar asset from the custodian’s account to the exporter account;
 - Merges the temp account back to the exporter account.

-[xxx should exporter always == recipient?]

 The custodian’s signature is added to the transaction and it is published to the Stellar network.